Micouwr/AI-TRIAGE_Bot/lifecycle/README.md

 ## Contact

-For questions or to report issues with the version history documentation, contact [Your Name] at [Your Email].
+For questions or to report issues with the version history documentation, contact William Micou at micouwr@gmail.com.